2-alchemists/krossboard-docs/content/docs/overview-concepts-features.md

 * **User-extensible analytics**: Aware that organizations may need specific analytics that are not natively built in Krossboard, it's designed to feature the ability to export any data its generates in CSV format; those data those data can then be further processed to extract additional insights.

 ## Established analytics paradigms
-With its foundation in [Kubernetes Opex Analytics](https://github.com/rchakode/kube-opex-analytics), Krossboard incorporates the main core design principles of the former as the base analytics engine.
+With its foundation in [kube-opex-analytics](https://github.com/rchakode/kube-opex-analytics)--which is already adopted by an established community, Krossboard incorporates the main analytics principles of kube-opex-analytics at its core.
+Leveraging also our depth and breadth experience developing and managing applications on Kubernetes, Krossboard enables further capabilities that make it unique and effective for environments with multiple Kubernetes clusters.

 * **Namespace-focused:**
     Means that consolidated resource usage metrics consider individual namespaces as fundamental units for resource sharing.
 A special care is taken to also account and highlight *non-allocatable* resources.